 Eliot’s fullest articulation of this aspect of sympathy occurs in the story of Daniel Deronda.
 The narrator notes that he often experiences “a quick change of mental light, shifting his point of view to that of the person whom he had been thinking of hitherto chiefly as serviceable to his own purposes” (DD, 490-91).
 This sort of shifting, other passages make clear, is at the core of what it is to be sympathetic: “His imagination had so wrought itself to the habit of seeing things as they probably appeared to others, that a strong partisanship, unless it were against an immediate oppression, had become an insincerity for him.
 His plenteous, flexible sympathy had ended by falling into one current with that reflective analysis which tends to neutralize sympathy” (DD, 364).
 As Audrey Jaffe points out, this passage somewhat confusingly repeats the word sympathy: Deronda’s sympathy with others apparently negates the very sympathy he is deploying.
 But recalling the role of vocation can clarify how this negation functions.
 Deronda is worried about taking other people as means to his ends, and what gives him such worries is his ability to shift his “point of view,” which presumably makes him recognize other persons as ends in themselves and therefore not appropriate as a means to his own ends.
 As such, he is continually doubting himself, always ready to recognize the projects of others as more worthy of pursuit than his own.
 Since projects are precisely what stabilize identity, however, to sympathize too much is to lose ahold of who one is.
 Thus, the implicit ideal is a balancing one, constantly checking one’s own vocational commitments with awareness of other people.

 By drawing on Velleman and Feuerbach, I hope to have shown then that sympathy is not necessarily opposed to respect.
-As Feuerbach’s conception of love as an affectively charged attitude toward the value of personhood demonstrates, there is no necessary link between emotions on the one hand and the particular contingent features of identity on the other.
+As Feuerbach’s conception of love as an affectively charged attitude toward the value of personhood demonstrates, there is no necessary link between emotions on the one hand and the particular or contingent features of identity on the other.
 It is possible, as Velleman argued, to respond affectively to the abstract qualities of personhood.
 Thus, in parsing and identifying with the reasons another person is acting upon, the love and insight that comprise sympathy are a response to the distinctive features of personhood.
 Eliot’s fiction demonstrates its philosophical complexity in dramatizing this process of sympathetic engagement.

 iv. sympathy in action